-There have been days I counted the minutes until I could go to bed at night or Kevin came home from work.
+There have been days I counted the minutes until I could go to bed at night.

 There have been days when all I wanted was a friend to call and rescue me from the void that is life in my living room alone.

 But the silent beat has gone on.

 And this is what I've learned: silence, even as much as we all fight it, is not going to kill us.
 Nope.
 It hasn't killed me.
 Well sometimes it might have felt like it would, but it didn't.
 And I don't think it will.

 Silence has been God's great transformational gift that my busybody soul has needed.

 One of the authors I read in seminary but have become fascinated with again the past couple of months is Roberta Bondi.
 I've loved reading her again because of her focus the desert fathers and mothers of the 4th century who retreated to find solitude.
 And Bondi writes about what made them tick, how they related to their fellow silent pilgrims, and most of all what they learned about prayer as a result.

 As I've stuck close to her book, To Pray and To Love again, I've been reminded that the Spirit often does the best work in us when we surrender to the quiet.

 Bondi makes a case for such by saying that when the distractions of our lives are stripped away we have no one or no thing to blame for our laziness, our moodiness, our impulses, or our addictions than the brokenness that is within us.
 In solitude we realize that life is not about our jobs, our families or even our own ambitions for the future.

 Rather, life is about us and God.
 Life is about all of life flowing out of God's great love for us.
 Life is dance card full of great opportunities designed just for us to soar.